yugabyte/yugabyte-db/docs/content/v2.12/explore/observability/grafana-dashboard/grafana.md

 - Install Grafana and start the server according to the [Grafana documentation](https://grafana.com/docs/grafana/latest/installation/mac/).

 - Open the Grafana UI on <http://localhost:3000>.
 The default login is `admin`, with a password of `admin`.
-- Follow the steps on [this page](https://prometheus.io/docs/visualization/grafana/) to create a Prometheus data source.
+- Follow the steps on [Grafana support for Prometheus](https://prometheus.io/docs/visualization/grafana/) to create a Prometheus data source.

 ## Create a dashboard

 There are different ways to create a dashboard in Grafana.
-For this tutorial, you'll use the import option and pick the Yugabytedb community dashboard present under the list of Grafana [Dashboards](https://grafana.com/grafana/dashboards/12620).
+For this tutorial, you'll use the import option and pick the YugabyteDB community dashboard present under the list of Grafana [Dashboards](https://grafana.com/grafana/dashboards/12620).

 - On the Grafana UI, click the `+` button and choose Import.